Learn all about your poll's general settings here.

 For example, if you wanted to have a Contact Us form (like we do here) you would want to allow your visitor to submit that form whenever they want regardless of whether or not they filled it out in the past.

-If you enable this setting the poll will be treated as unique depending on the URL it was accessed from.
-For instance if you have a checkout poll, you will want it to be unique depending on the URL it was accessed from (because order 123 is different than order 321).
+If you enable this setting the survey will be treated as unique depending on the URL it was accessed from.
+For instance if you have a checkout survey, you will want it to be unique depending on the URL it was accessed from (because order 123 is different than order 321).

-If you enable this you will receive an email notification whenever this poll is completed.
+If you enable this you will receive an email notification whenever this survey is completed.

-By default the poll will show up as a widget.
+By default the survey will show up as a widget.
 If you would prefer to embed the Zigpoll directly onto your page.
 Then you will want to select Embed on your page.
 Once you do this you will be prompted to add a selector.
-This selector should be a valid CSS selector that points to the element where you want the poll to show up.
+This selector should be a valid CSS selector that points to the element where you want the survey to show up.